nobrowning/draft_llm_conf_benchmark/draft-cui-nmrg-llm-benchmark.md

 The proposed framework is shown in Figure 1.
 The flow begins with a **Task Dataset** defining network intents and topologies.
 The **LLM Agent** perceives the environment, reasons about required actions, and applies configuration commands.
 The **Environment** simulates or controls real devices, providing feedback for each action.
 Finally, the **Evaluator** compares the agent's outputs against ground-truth configurations and reasoning, computing scores for accuracy and completion.

+The framework supports multiple communication protocols for agent-environment interaction, including direct API calls and standardized protocols such as MCP.
+When using MCP, network operations are encapsulated as tools that can be discovered and invoked by the LLM agent through the MCP client-server architecture.

 ## Components